Nashville, Chattanooga and St. Louis Railway: Surviving equipment

 Two 4-4-0 locomotives from the NC&StL's predecessor road, the Western and Atlantic are on display in museums: The General and The Texas are in the Atlanta suburbs of Kennesaw and Buckhead.

 In 1953, the NC&StL donated its last steam engine, No. 576, to the city of Nashville.
 Originally known as a Yellow Jacket, the J3-57-class 4-8-4 locomotive was manufactured by the American Locomotive Company ("Alco") in 1942.
 The NC&StL referred to their 4-8-4s as Dixies, while most other railroads called them Northerns.
 It has been on display in Centennial Park since then.
 In 2016, the city of Nashville allowed the Nashville Steam Preservation Society to take out a 23-year renewable lease on the locomotive.
 The locomotive is currently at the Tennessee Central Railway Museum under restoration to working order and use for weekend excursion runs from downtown Nashville east to Watertown.

 Two other NC&StL steamers survive, 0-4-0Ts that used to work in the shops.
 They are stored in Taylorsville and are in either private ownership or abandoned.
 They appear to still have yellow-painted handrails.

 In 2004, a former NC&StL EMD GP7 diesel locomotive, No. 710, was restored to its original paint scheme by the Tennessee Valley Railroad Museum.
-The TVRM also has the tail car from the city of Memphis on display at its Grand Junction Yard in Chattanooga.
+The TVRM also has the tail car from the city of Memphis on display at its Grand Junction Yard in Chattanooga and an EMD F7A No. 814 in storage.

 In 2007, Huntsville terminal switcher No. 100, a former NC&StL GE 44-ton Diesel (1950) was moved from Mt.
 Pleasant to the Cowan Railroad Museum in Cowan.
 Though subsequently an L&N engine (number 3100), she was cosmetically restored to original scheme and number.
 In the process, the locomotive was found to be runnable.
 It is important as the first transistorized remote-control locomotive in the U.S. (converted in 1962).